 - You can also bring gel cooling packs through TSA to keep your breastmilk or formula cool or frozen.
 If you plan to fly with frozen milk, be aware once it thaws completely you must use it within 24 hours, so I would not recommend bringing too many bags of frozen milk on a long flight.
 Consider giving your baby milk from your frozen stash in the days leading up to your trip and pump when you would typically feed your little one.

-- TSA will inspect, or even open your breastmilk and run a test on it.
-Don’t worry.
-It doesn’t take long and doesn’t taint the milk.
+- TSA will inspect, and even open your breastmilk to run tests on it.
+The process doesn’t take long and doesn’t taint the milk.

 Flying with baby food

 Traveling with baby food falls under the same category as traveling with breastmilk or formula, with a few exceptions.

 - You are allowed to bring enough for the duration of your trip.
 If you are gone for a week, that is quite a bit of baby food pouches or jars.
 I recommend the pouches when traveling with a baby.

 - Like breastmilk and formula you will have to separate baby food from the rest of your carry-on luggage and declare it with TSA.
 They will likely inspect it and possibly open one of the containers.
 If that happens, plan to use that one first since once opened baby food should be used within a day.

-- Finally, when you travel with breastmilk, food, or formula, plan to pack an extra day or so.
+- Finally, when you travel with breastmilk, food, or formula, plan to pack enough for an extra day or so.
 Traveling can be unpredictable, flights can get cancelled, you may have an unanticipated long layover, and your trip may end up being longer than expected.
 So be prepared, and pack accordingly.